POSH

 If a child cannot explain what is happening

 Children often feel something is wrong before they have the words for it.
+They may not call it grooming, exploitation, manipulation, pressure, or blackmail.

 They do not need perfect language to be taken seriously.